Wednesday, July 16, 2025

 Birthday Blooms

-This is what I discovered as I walked out my door today to go to work...my first sunflowers opened up.
-I decided it was a birthday gift to me.
-I have completed 21,900 trips around the sun and lived to tell about it.
+Look what I discovered as I walked out my door today to go to work...my first sunflowers awake with their faces absorbing the light!
+A welcome sight as I commemorate 21,900 trips around the sun they love so much.

 This one is at least 8' tall!